API Reference

 | times | Array | List of activation times for this experiment on this visit (UTC format - ms since 1st January, 1970). |

 A PersonalizationActivation object represents a personalization activated during a specific visit.
-Similar to experiments, metadata is unavailable if the personalization has stopped, though IDs remain accessible.
+As with experiments, metadata is unavailable if the personalization has stopped, although IDs remain accessible.

 Properties